● Ecc 11:1-2 . . Send your bread forth upon

 I let my past go too fast

-I can wait until the tide comes around
+I could wait until the tide comes around

 (RUSH: Time Stand Still, 1987)